AuriRex/GTFO_TheArchive/README.md

    (In Steam: `[Right Click on GTFO]` > `[Manage >]` > `[Browse local files]`)
 5. Launch the game again, you're done!
    (Check if the mod is installed by navigating to the games `Settings` menu, there should be a button labeled `Mod Settings` in the bottom left.)

+## Using BepInEx / R2MM

+1. Create a Profile in R2MM and install the `GTFO BepInEx Pack`
+2. Go to the profiles settings tab
+3. Click the `Browse Profile Folder` button
+   You'll see a folder called `BepInEx` in there
+4. Download the `EXPERIMENTAL_BepInEx_Ar_v?.?.??.zip` from the bottom of the [releases page](https://github.com/AuriRex/GTFO_TheArchive/releases/latest).
+5. Open the downloaded zip file and copy the `plugins` folder from within the zip file into the `BepInEx` folder mentioned in step 3.
+   The result should be this: `<PathToProfile>/BepInEx/plugins/TheArchive.Core.dll` (+ `Clonesoft.dll`)

 ---